ollyisonit/variable-rate-function-traversal/README.md

 ![alt text](assets/ExpandContract_ManimCE_v0.18.0.gif)

 However, we can also think of $\omega$ as setting the rate at which we traverse the horizontal axis when evaluating $f(t)$.
-The graph of $f(t)$ is modelled differently, but the final outcome for the oscillating object is the same:
+This graph of $f(t)$ is modelled differently, but the final outcome for the oscillating object is the same:

 ![alt text](assets/SpeedVariation_ManimCE_v0.18.0.gif)